certbot/website/README.md

 For branches, the built assets are pushed to an analagous branch in [certbot/website-builds](https://github.com/certbot/website-builds).
 Built assets from PRs are not saved because Travis doesn't provide a mechanism to securely push to a Github repo after PRs across forks.

-To view the build of any branch, use the `website-builds.sh`, which will fetch the branch from certbot/website-builds and start a docker to serve the files.
+To view the build of any branch, use the script `website-builds.sh`, which will fetch the branch from certbot/website-builds and start a docker to serve the files.

 ```
 ./website-builds.sh <NAME OF BRANCH>